Idol (franchise): Transparent Idol (2023-present)

 American Idol brought in a new intro which appeared on the twenty-first-season premiere.
 This time it was transparent.
 Once again created by The Other House in Los Angeles.
 There are 2 versions of this opening title.
 The first one starts with the logo appearing vertically from behind the camera and the word 'American' comes in on top of the word 'Idol' facing the left side of the screen and turns to the right as it comes in.
-The world 'Idol' comes in under the word 'American' and is slightly turned to the right but turns itself to the left as it forms the logo.
+The word 'Idol' comes in under the word 'American' and is slightly turned to the right but turns itself to the left as it forms the logo.
 Finally the logo faces slightly towards the left side of the screen and stays in position.
 The second version only has the logo coming in the frame horizontally and facing up.
 Next it comes down as the logo moves into the frame.
 Finally you'll see the whole logo sitting still in the frame.